UdeS-CoBIUS/LSC-ncRNA/README.md

 ## General use
 Our method is divided into two main steps:

 - ➤ 1) Motifs computation and selection.
-Use the first profram as explained and detailed in the [Motifs computation and selection](#_B_Motifs_computation_and_selection)... to generate the csv file.
+Use the first profram as explained and detailed in the [Motifs computation and selection](#motifs_computation_and_selection)to generate the csv file.

 - ➤ 2) Use the second prgram with the csv file as input to Fit and predect later the new ncRNA classification.